-Skip to 0 minutes and 7 secondsIn the first week of the course we briefly discussed some metabolic aspects of the brain, such as its energy requirements.
-However, the brain doesn't need only a steady supply of water, glucose and oxygen, to survive in a healthy state.
+Skip to 0 minutes and 8 secondsIn the first week of the course, we briefly discussed some metabolic aspects of the brain, such as its energy requirements.
+However, the brain doesn't need only a steady supply of water, glucose and oxygen to survive in a healthy state.

-Skip to 2 minutes and 33 secondsAs you might recall from the first week, large water-soluble molecules cannot cross freely the blood-brain barrier and must be transported through it.
+Skip to 1 minute and 46 secondsIn the brain, it plays additional roles: for instance, it modulates the activity of neurons that use acetylcholine to transmit information.
+Like all other B vitamins, thiamine is soluble in water.
+As you might recall from the first week, large water-soluble molecules cannot cross freely the blood-brain barrier and must be transported through it.
 Due to their importance, all B group vitamins have dedicated transport mechanisms.
-Once in the brain, these vitamins are used by the cells, and their concentration is tightly regulated by homeostatic mechanisms.
-The lack of vitamin B1 for prolonged periods causes a condition, known as beri beri, that can primarily affect the brain, the cardiovascular system or the digestive system, causing different symptoms.
-As for pellagra, beri beri historically affected
+Once in the brain, these vitamins are used by the cells and their concentration is tightly regulated by homeostatic mechanisms.
+The lack of vitamin B1 from the diet for prolonged periods causes a condition known as beriberi that can primarily affect the brain the cardiovascular system or the digestive system causing different symptoms.

 Micronutrient deficiencies and the brain

 Nutritional deficiencies were once widespread even in the first world.

 Although this is not the case anymore, nutritional deficiencies still affect parts of the population.
 It is, for instance, the case of thiamine deficiency, that can give rise to a neurological disease, called Wernicke-Korsakoff syndrome.
 This syndrome was described by the famous neurologist, Oliver Sacks, in his book “The Man Who Mistook His Wife for a Hat” (a must read for aspiring neuropsychologists and neurologists!).

 In this video and in the following ones, we explore the effects of diets and some specific molecules on the brain, body and to a lesser extend cognition.